 A $40 Registration/Reservation Fee will reserve a lesson space in my studio schedule for the school year (August/September to mid-May).
 The registration fee is non-refundable except when no suitable class or private lesson time is available.
-The fee is then used to help defray the cost of theory games and teaching aids, office expenses, handouts, ensemble books, music library materials, incentives and awards, and the annual spring piano celebration (recital).
+The fee is then used to help defray the cost of theory games, teaching aids, piano lab software, office expenses, handouts, ensemble books, music library materials, incentives and awards, and the annual spring piano celebration (recital).

 MUSIC & MATERIALS:

-Private Lessons (all ages-limited availability): $135 per month for 45-minute lessons plus a 15-minute computer lab session.
+Private Lessons (all ages): $140 per month for 45-minute lessons plus a 15-minute computer lab session.

 Six 1-hour Group Musicianship Classes, three each semester, are scheduled throughout the year for all students (except for new beginners), based upon the students’ ages and skill level.

-Lesson tuition includes 30 lessons for the school year (from August/September to early/mid-May), an extra help day, Spring Piano Rehearsals and Celebration and 2 bonus lessons.
+Lesson tuition includes 30 lessons for the school year (from August/September to early/mid-May), an extra help day, Spring Piano Rehearsals and Celebration and 1 or 2 bonus lessons.

 In September, each student will receive a copy of the Studio Calendar and Studio Policies, which will be put in the back section of the student music binder for student and parent reference.
-These documents will also be emailed to parents and available on the studio website.
+These documents are also available on the website.

 Annual school year tuition fees are divided into three (3) equal quarterly installments and due the first day of each month from September through May.
 Families are welcome to pay three (3) months tuition in full or pay monthly installments.
 A late fee of $20 is charged for any tuition installments received after the tenth of the month.
 A $35 service charge will be charged for checks returned for insufficient funds.
 Checks should be made payable to Marci Pittman.